 Entertainment with Dinner:

-So the main focus here has to be the food as it’s likely that your guests will be real hungry as these events tend to serve food later than you would usually eat at home!
+So the main focus here has to be the food as it’s likely that your guests will be really hungry as these corporate events tend to serve food later than you would usually eat at home!
 However the festive atmosphere can fall a little flat unless there is some subtle entertainment set in the background.
-This entertainment should not over power the culinary delights or the opportunity to chat with colleagues and friends at the table, but should be there to ensure the atmosphere feels lively and create fun talking points.
+This entertainment should not overpower the culinary delights or the opportunity to chat with colleagues and friends at the table, but should be there to ensure the atmosphere feels lively and create fun talking points.

-- Live background music – with the right performer your event can not only provide live music but also add a physical element.
-Options include, themed bands, acoustic, singers with backing tracks, tribute acts, there’s pretty much an act for every genres.
+- Hire live background music – with the right performer your event can not only provide live music but also add a physical element.
+Options include, themed bands, acoustic, singers with backing tracks, tribute acts, there’s pretty much an act for every genre.
+Consider hiring services of these musicians and artists.

 - Roaming entertainers – These guys offer great value for money as they will often entertain during your drinks reception as well through dinner.
 They can approach tables in between the dinner’s courses and perform for the guests creating a talking point and something a little different.